-It has all the basic, such as spelling and grammar checking and auto-saving.
+It has all the basics, such as spelling and grammar checking and auto-saving.

-It also works with most common file types, including docx.
+It also works with the most common file types, including docx.

-Abiword is not fancy, but it’s free, and it works.
+Abiword is not fancy, but it works.
 It’s ideal for writing blog posts or article content.

 However, due to its print limitations that require an external program to see a print preview, it might not be the best alternative to write your book.